realmjoin/realmjoin-docs/docs/anydesk.md

 > [!IMPORTANT]
 > When you use the AnyDesk feature (via RealmJoin), it is not possible to start a remote session with external AnyDesk users.

-## Start a remote session via RJ tray menu
+## Start a remote session via RealmJoin tray menu

 | Task | Image |
 | --- | --- |